Leantime/leantime/README.md

 ### Leantime&reg; ###

 Leantime is an open source project management system for non-project manager.<br />We combine strategy, planning and executing while making it easy for everyone on the team to use.
-Building with ADHD, dyslexia and Autistism in mind. <br />It's an alternative to ClickUp, Monday, or Asana.
+Building with ADHD, dyslexia and autism in mind. <br />It's an alternative to ClickUp, Monday, or Asana.
 As simple as Trello but as feature-rich as Jira.<br />[https://leantime.io](https://leantime.io)<br />

 <a href="https://trendshift.io/repositories/2264" target="_blank"><img src="https://trendshift.io/api/badge/repositories/2264" alt="Leantime%2Fleantime | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>